My Top Twelve Tips for Healing Insomnia

 Our brains and bodies are subject to a Circadian Rhythm which regulates our sleeping patterns, our energy levels and appetite…

 I was born a lark, and always feel better going to bed and waking up early.
-Sadly, I find late nights a problem, as my Circadian Rhythm takes a very long time to return to its usual balance.
+Sadly, I find even occasional late nights a problem, as my Circadian Rhythm takes a very long time to return to its usual balance.

 Sometimes, I decide it is simply not worth it.